mozilla/ecosystem-platform/docs/explanation/content-server-architecture.md

 only one of several [integration types](#relying-party-integrations) supported by FxA.
 For more information about how FxA came to support so many non-standard integrations, see the [App Services and FxA Unofficial History](https://docs.google.com/document/d/1jixykayGuyIGU8ecThHvvUpTeC4yq84KRalGr0Jh0xg/).

-Detailed [Maps of the FxA Universe](../reference/system-diagrams) outline how the various Firefox Accounts micro-services fit together.
+Detailed [Maps of the FxA Universe](../reference/system-diagrams) outline how the various Mozilla accounts micro-services fit together.

 ### Relying Party Integrations